The-CodeBreakeR/piqtree/docs/quickstart/simulate_trees_alignments.md

 ### Example for Single Population

-The following pipeline simulates a set of trees independently under the coalescent model with a given population size and recombination rate using `msprime`, then rescales the branch lengths of the trees to substitution units, and finally simulates an alignment for the rescaled trees using the `piqtree`'s version of `AliSim` with a given substitution model and random seed.
+The following pipeline simulates a set of trees independently under the coalescent model with a given population size and recombination rate using `msprime`, then simulates an alignment for the first tree using the `piqtree`'s version of `AliSim` with a given substitution model and random seed.

 ```python
 from piqtree import simulate_alignment